ionos-cloud/puppet-module/docs/README.md

         export IONOS_USERNAME="user@example.com"
         export IONOS_PASSWORD="secretpassword"

 A situation could arise in which you have installed a Puppet release that contains a bundled copy of Ruby, but you already had Ruby installed.
 In that case, you will want to be sure to specify the `gem` binary that comes with the bundled version of Ruby.
-This avoids a situation in which you inadvertently install the *ionoscloud-ruby-sdk* library but it is not available to the Ruby install that Puppet is actually using.
+This avoids a situation in which you inadvertently install the *ionoscloud* library but it is not available to the Ruby install that Puppet is actually using.

 To demonstrate this on a CentOS 7 server, these steps could be followed.